News

 “If I ever need to talk to them, I know I have an outlet,” Seruma says.
 “And sometimes the best thing someone can do is listen.”

 But the three friends know that other students might not have access to those coping strategies, especially in countries where there is more social stigma around issues related to mental health.
-That awareness led to the creation of JUMP Stress, a project to bring stress management strategies to teens around the world.
-Seruma, Samuels, and Maggio organized a conference in Uganda in August 2024, an event they all say had a positive impact on them and the students they met.
+That awareness led to the creation of JUMP Stress.
+The acronym stands for Joy, Unity, Mindfulness and Prevention, and the project is an effort bring stress management strategies to teens around the world.
+In August, Seruma, Samuels, and Maggio organized a daylong conference in Uganda that drew approximately 200 students ranging in age from 13-22.
+It was an event that they all say had a positive impact on them and the students they met.

-JUMP stands for “Joy, Unity, Mindfulness, Prevention,” and the concept of unity is meaningful to the project’s success.
+The concept of unity, in particular, is meaningful to the project’s success.
 The three cofounders have been friends since their first days at SPS.
 Samuels has an interest in neurology and saw an opportunity to advocate to others how stress can affect the brain.
 Maggio’s passion for mental health advocacy and stress management is personal; his aunt died by suicide.
 Also on the project team is Jamila Kariisa, a friend of Seruma’s who attends school in Mombasa, Kenya.

 Linus Seruma